rachelcorey/rachelcorey/README.md

 - ⚒️ I’m currently working on earning my software engineering degree at ASU, set to graduate in Spring 2023
 - 🤞 I'm also working on getting an internship for Summer 2022
 - 🤓 I’m currently learning Pytorch / Machine Learning (**any help with this is appreciated!**) / AWS
-- 💌 How to reach me: racheljcorey@gmail.com
+- 💌 How to reach me: racheljcorey at gmail
 - 🕵️‍♀️ Pronouns: she/her

 <p align="center" width="100%">